 The beautiful Isle of Ulva is now in community ownership.
 The project is in the very early stages, beginning to look at renovating old housing stock with the aim of increasing the number of full time residents.
 The island is managed by local community group North West Mull Community Woodland Company.
 (We buy woodchip for the biomass boiler from them).
 For more details have a look at the Ulva website.

 South West Mull and Iona Development

 SWMID have a wide ranging number of projects in the Ross of Mull and on Iona, including the community owned Tiroran Forest.
 They have a fantastic Community Transport Scheme.
 I think I am right in saying the Bus from the children’s TV programme Balamory was their first community vehicle?
-Their office is in the Columba Centre in Fionnphort and they mastermind the wonderful annual Ross of Mull Gala Fortnight.
+With an office in the Columba Centre in Fionnphort, they mastermind the wonderful annual Ross of Mull Gala Fortnight every summer!